Tom Brabazon

+Tom Brabazon (born 1969/1970) is an Irish Fianna Fáil politician who has been a Teachta Dála (TD) for the Dublin Bay North constituency since the 2024 general election.

-Tom Brabazon is an Irish politician and former Lord Mayor of Dublin.
-A Dublin City Councillor since 2003, he was elected Deputy Lord Mayor in 2019, and was elected Lord Mayor in February 2020 following his predecessor Paul McAuliffe's election to Dáil Éireann.
+A Dublin City Councillor from 2003 to 2024 for the Donaghmede area, he was elected Deputy Lord Mayor in 2019, and was elected Lord Mayor of Dublin in February 2020 following his predecessor Paul McAuliffe's election to Dáil Éireann.
 His term as Lord Mayor ended on 29 June 2020.

-Brabazon was co-opted to Dublin City Council in 2003 following the abolition of the dual mandate and was re-elected in 2004, 2009, 2014, and 2019.
+Brabazon was co-opted to Dublin City Council in 2003 following the abolition of the dual mandate and was re-elected in 2004, 2009, 2014, 2019 and 2024.

 In 2015, Brabazon was criticised for comments in Northside People on childbirth and gender quotas, but later withdrew and apologised for the remarks.

+In 2024, Brabazon was selected to contest the next general election for the Dublin Bay North constituency, with councillor Deirdre Heney later being added to the ticket.

+At the 2024 general election, Brabazon was elected to the Dáil.